Why SureSmile® will have you smiling even before your braces come off!

 You’re getting braces.
 And while you’re excited about having that great smile, you may be nervous about wearing the wires and brackets.
 There is a new orthodontic system that makes straightening your teeth with braces a lot faster and easier compared to conventional orthodontic treatment.
 It’s called SureSmile and it’s changing the way people feel about their braces.

 Through the use of SureSmile technology, Dr. Race and Dr. Danielle offer you a “braces experience” that provides:

 - Shorter treatment times

 - Less overall discomfort

 Our technology-driven orthodontic process offers several important benefits that make the whole “braces experience” much easier for patients than conventional orthodontics!

 Shorter Treatment Times

 You’ve probably heard from friends or family members that wearing braces is a long-term commitment, taking two years on average.
 While that may be true of traditional orthodontic treatments, it’s not true for SureSmile.
-Through the use of SureSmile’s sophisticated 3-D imaging, treatment planning, and customized precision arch wires, Dr. Race can reduce treatment time compared to that of conventional braces.
+Through the use of SureSmile’s sophisticated 3-D imaging, treatment planning, and customized precision arch wires, Dr. Race and Dr. Danielle can reduce treatment time compared to that of conventional braces.

 Fewer Office Visits